jeeneo/rootless-viperfx/readme.md

 1. Only audio played inside the VM will be filtered (hopefully obvious)
 2. If you use local files, your music library has to be moved to `/SharedFolder` in your Internal storage, external storage isn't supported.
 This is an app limitation.
 You could probably edit the APK to support external storage but that's outside the scope of this guide.

+## Disclaimer:
+Virtual Master is closed-source.
+Use at your own risk.

 ----

 ## Instructions:
 1. Download and install Virtual Master apk from release
 2. Download Android 7 ROM from release
-3. Create a VM with the ZIP
+3. Create a new VM using the import tool, select the ZIP you downloaded.
 4. When it boots, import Magisk apk (v28.1 works)
 5. It will prompt you to retstart the VM, allow
 6. Power off the VM and in the VMs settings, enable shared folder.
 It will request All Files Access, grant.